bioinfoUQAM/mirLibSpark/README.md

 ```

 Step 5: run descriptions are shown in `stdout`.
 When the run is done, find the reports in `output` folder.
-The name of the report folder looks like this: `local-1541850897436`
+The name of the report folder looks like this: `local-1541850897436`.
+The description of the report files is listed in the end of this manual.

 ### Demonstration of differential analysis.
 This analysis requires users to define the `Experiment-Control` pairs.